SteavenGamerYT/Website/content/posts/2023/bye-windows.md

 Update: I have fixed Wayland on Arch!

-Step 1: Open System Settins.
+Step 1: Open System Settings.

 Step 2: Go to Display and Monitor.